c-lake/csv-charts/README.md

 #### Note

-- This tool is completely client-side and data files are only processed in your computer.
+- This tool is completely client-side and data files are only processed on your computer.

 - In the HTML export prompt,